kadekjayak/SemanticUI/README.md

 	/bin/cake bake template all --theme SemanticUI

-and use the layout that included from plugin, for example change on your `src/Controller/AppController.php`. (actualy i din't know if it's the correct way)
+and use the layout that included from plugin, for example change on your `src/Controller/AppController.php`. (actualy i didn't know if it's the correct way)

 	public function beforeRender(Event $event)
     {